It’s been exactly 3 years from the time of this posting since we first developed the use of resin art material for making guitar picks.

 This pick was a bit more challenging to make than most because we had to do some extra aligning if we wanted to take advantage of the amber design of the material.

 With other materials we can maximize the surface areas of the material and make the most of it.
-Here we only had a shot to make a total of 5 picks and they had to be perfectly placed.
+Here we only had a shot to make a total of 5 resin guitar picks and they had to be perfectly placed.

 We chose to go straight down the center of the material to pick up a good ratio of translucent amber and the green/blue swirls.